Robert-H-Gan/image_segmentation_core50_project/Readme.md

 Note: The setup of Mask R-CNN took quite a long time, this is not only because of the libraries that need to be used, but also because some libraries required specific older versions.
 For instance, I needed to downgrade tensorflow and Keras to older versions.

-Resources like this is a combination of luck and randomness.
-It is possible to imagine situations in which we would like to segmentate objects that Mask R-CNN or any public network has never been trained to.
-In this case, we would need to train the network to learn how to segmentate very particular class of objects.
+Finding resources like this is quite random.
+It is more frequent to be in situations in which we would like to segmentate objects that Mask R-CNN or any public network has never been trained to.
+In this case, we would need to train the network to learn how to segmentate specific class of objects.
 At auggi for instance, I suppose a network has been trained to classify, detect and segmentate stool from images.
-Due to lack of image dataset on stool, it can be more complicated to train a network to recognize some objects than others.
+Due to the shortness of stool image dataset, it can be more complicated to train a network to recognize objects like stool.

 ### II.
 CORE50 mobile phone training photos

 Let's suppose now that Mask R-CNN has never been trained on cell phones, how can we train this network on Core50 mobile phone photos?
 There is an excellent resource explaining how this can be done by matterport here (https://engineering.matterport.com/splash-of-color-instance-segmentation-with-mask-r-cnn-and-tensorflow-7c761e238b46).

-The article explains that they would like to train the Mask R-CNN to recognize "balloons", which is an object class that Mask R-CNN has never learned to detect.
+The article explains that they would like to train the Mask R-CNN to recognize "balloons", which is an object class that Mask R-CNN has never learned to detect in the past.
 For the network to learn to detect balloons, the principle is the same as every machine learning algorithm.
 The network need to minimize its loss function over the learning process.
 In image segmentation, mIoU (mean interception over union) is a common metric used to calculate the loss function.
 The IoU is the ratio between the area of overlap and the area of union between the ground truth and the predicted areas.
-The mIoU is the average between the IoU of the segmented objects over all the images of the test dataset.
-Image pixel wise annotation is crucial for image segmentation learning process since it is used to calculate the mIoU.
+Image pixel annotation is crucial for image segmentation learning process since it is used to calculate the mIoU.
 However, the Core 50 dataset does not contain pixel annotation for the objects in the images.
-There are therefore several options to train the network.
+Therefore, there are several options that can be considered to train the network.

 ##### II.
 1) Depth images of the Core50 dataset.